cdl-geneseo/geneseo-dictionary/P/Phi-Kap.md

 # Phi Kap

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Phi Kap

 Created by  Unknown User (ram19) on Nov 20, 2012

 (n.)
 Someone who is a member of the Phi Kappa Chi fraternity, or in reference to the whole fraternity.Ex.
 The Phi Kaps are having a party tonight.Ex.
 He’s done pledging, and now he’s a Phi Kap.As of 2012, this word received an average of 3.31 out of 5, 1 being an unknown word, and 5 being a word heard and used frequently.(Miller, N-R, 2012)